Is there a charge for TSP?

 What is the TSP Confirmation Process?

 The TSP Confirmation process is the mechanism the TSP Program Office uses to ensure that the priority level it assigns a given circuit and the priority level the prime service vendor assigns that circuit are the same.
-The FCC’s TSP program rules require vendors to submit reports to the TSP Program Office confirming the completion of all TSP service orders for which they are the prime service vendor.
+The Federal Communications Commission's TSP program rules require vendors to submit reports to the TSP Program Office confirming the completion of all TSP service orders for which they are the prime service vendor.
 They must do this within 45 calendar days of completing a TSP service order.

 Who do I call if I need assistance?